lupyuen/pinephone-nuttx/README.md

 _But will we see anything when NuttX boots on PinePhone?_

-TODO: UART Driver
+Not yet.
+We'll need to implement the UART Driver for NuttX...

-# TODO
+# UART Driver for NuttX

 TODO: Build UART Driver in NuttX for Allwinner A64 SoC